softcite/software-mentions/README.md

 Evaluation made on 03.10.2019

 The results (Precision, Recall, F-score) for all the models have been obtained using 10-fold cross-validation (average metrics over the 10 folds).
 We also indicate the best and worst results over the 10 folds in the [complete result page](https://github.com/Impactstory/software-mentions/blob/master/doc/scores-1.0.txt).
+See [DeLFT](https://github.com/kermitt2/delft) for more details about the models and reproducing all these evaluations.

 `<software>` label means “software name”. `<creator>` corresponds usually to the publisher of the software or, more rarely, the main developer. `<version>` correspond to both version number and version dates, when available.